Home

 The good news is, with only 6 plant sites in your homemade hydroponic system, you should be able to train your plants outward in every direction.
 This is a practical solution and could work very nicely for you, given the circumstances.
 Another idea would be to grow your tomatoes in the four corners, and grow herbs in the middle spots.
 This would allow you to use all of the spots in your system, but would also allow your tomatoes to have just a little more space.

 I suspect the tomatoes will eventually overtake the herbs and make it difficult for them to grow during the later stages (flowering).
-However, this would be OK as most herbs and lettuce varieties produce their edible parts during the vegetative stage of plant growth.
+However, this would be OK as most herbs and lettuce varieties produce their edible parts during the vegetative stage of plant growth (and so should be finished by the time your tomatoes are producing their fruits).
 I hope this helps you out Davis, and Happy Growing!

 Leave this Homemade Hydroponic System page and